Chandrika Tandon: Philanthropy

 In 2004, Tandon started the Krishnamurthy Tandon Foundation, a private foundation located in New York City that partners with organizations in the fields of community building, arts and spirituality.
 After serving as a distinguished executive in residence at New York University, Tandon joined several of the university’s board of trustees and donated $100 million to the NYU Polytechnic School of Engineering which was renamed NYU Tandon School of Engineering.
 She also made several contributions to her alma mater, Madras Christian College and founded the Boyd-Tandon School of Business of which she is the advisory council chairman.

+In January 2026, the formation of the Krishnamurthy Tandon School of Artificial Intelligence at IIM Ahmedabad was announced.
+Rooted in IIMA’s legacy of leadership, governance, and institution-building, the school will shape how AI is conceived, deployed, and governed.
+Bridging global AI advances with Indian data, contexts, and institutions, it will generate knowledge that is both locally transformative and globally relevant.

 Since 2009, the Krishnamurthy Tandon Foundation has donated to several organizations including: the American India Foundation, Art of Living Foundation, World Music Institute, Lincoln Center, Teach for America, Yale University, Berklee College of Music, American Academy of Arts and Sciences, and New York University.

 Music

 Albums

 For her father-in-law’s 90th birthday, Tandon created a studio recording of his favorite chants as a gift.
 This inspired her first full-length studio album, Soul Call in 2009, a continuous recitation of the mantra's eight phonemes: Om Namo Narayanaya.
 The album was later nominated for Best Contemporary World Music Album for the 53rd Annual Grammy Awards in 2011.

 Tandon followed up her nomination with her second studio album: Soul March in 2013, which was inspired by Mahatma Gandhi's peaceful Salt March in 1930.
 Classical Hindustani music with aspects of Latin and jazz, it featured over 75 musicians and was recorded in the United States and India.

 In 2014, Tandon released her third studio album: Soul Mantra, featuring the chant Om Namah Shivaya in nine ragas.

 Three years later in 2017, Tandon released her fourth studio album: Shivoham - The Quest which merged Sanskrit prayer with verses in English.
 Recorded in nine studios across four continents, Tandon states that Shivoham - The Quest is “a musical expression of my intensely personal journey over the last 20 years.”

 In 2023, Tandon released her fifth studio album titled: Ammu’s Treasures, a three-volume collection of songs inspired by her grandchildren in different genres and languages.
-The album features 17 musicians including Béla Fleck, Romero Lubambo, Kenny Werner, Maeve Gilchrist, Jamey Haddad, Cyro Baptista, Eugene Friesen, Bobby Keyes, Sérgio Mendes, among others and won a Gold Medal in Children's Music at the Global Music Awards in 2023.
+The album features 17 musicians including Béla Fleck, Romero Lubambo, Kenny Werner, Maeve Gilchrist, Jamey Haddad, Cyro Baptista, Eugene Friesen, Bobby Keyes, among others and won a Gold Medal in Children's Music at the Global Music Awards in 2023.

-In 2025, Tandon released her sixth and latest studio album titled Triveni, a collaboration between South African flutist Wouter Kellerman and Japanese-American cellist Eru Matsumoto.
+In 2025, Tandon released her sixth and latest studio album titled Triveni, a collaboration between South African flutist Wouter Kellerman and Japanese cellist Eru Matsumoto.
 Triveni won a 2025 Grammy award for Best New Age, Ambient, or Chant album.